learn-co-curriculum/phase-4-intro-to-deploying/README.md

 In the coming lessons, we'll go through that deployment process with a couple of applications of varying complexity so you can build the confidence to deploy your own projects independently.

+## Check For Understanding

+Before you move on, make sure you can answer the following questions:

+1. How does having an understanding of the deployment process help you as a developer?
+2. What are the advantages and disadvantages of using a Platform as a Service (PAAS) to deploy a Rails app?